Kimberly McGlonn, Ph.D.

 Pattern Maker & Product Developer

-Madelynne is a senior at Drexel University studying Graphic Design and Fine Art.
-Her interest in fashion was sparked when she began to view clothing as “wearable art” and then grew when she learned about the importance of sustainability in the industry.
-She hopes to use design as a platform to spread positivity and awareness around the things she is passionate about, such as the mission behind Grant Blvd.
-Madelynne hopes that her designs will bring about the same sense of encouragement and empowerment that the clothing of Grant Blvd provides to its wearers.
+Hi everyone!
+I'm in my senior at Drexel University studying Graphic Design and Fine Art.
+My interest in fashion was sparked when I began to view clothing as “wearable art” and then grew when I learned about the importance of sustainability in the industry.
+I am so excited to use design as a platform to spread positivity and awareness around the things I'm incredibly passionate about, especially the mission behind Grant Blvd.
+Above all, I hope that my visual designs will bring about the same sense of encouragement and empowerment that the clothing of Grant Blvd provides to its wearers.